No products in the cart.

 - Who conducted the test – The name of the laboratory will always be on your certificate of analysis.
 Check and see if they’re a legitimate lab.

 - Company – The name of the brand on your certificate of analysis should match the brand name of your CBD product.

 - Matrix – This will tell you what kind of testing your product underwent.
 For example, smokable flower will be tested under the flower matrix and your CBD gummies will be tested under the edible matrix.

-- Customer ID: This is the unique identification number assigned to the brand/manufacturer by the laboratory.
+- Customer/Client ID: This is the unique identification number or name assigned to the brand/manufacturer by the laboratory.

 - Dates – These are the dates that the sample was received by the lab, the date the sample was analyzed, and the date that the certificate of analysis was produced.